-With Spring Boot you only need one dependency to have a solid testing infrastructure: Spring Boot Starter Test.
-Using this starter, you don't need to manually upgrade testing libraries and keep them compatible.
-You'll get an opinionated set of libraries and can start writing tests without further setup effort.
+With Spring Boot, you only need one dependency to have a solid testing infrastructure: Spring Boot Starter Test.
+Using this starter, you'll pull an opinionated set of testing libraries to your project.
+The Spring Boot team even ensures to upgrade these testing libraries and keep them compatible regularly.
+You can start writing tests right after bootstrapping your project.

 Anatomy of the Spring Boot Starter Test

-Every Spring Boot project you create with the Spring Initializr includes the starter for testing:
+Every Spring Boot project we create with the Spring Initializr includes the following starter by default:

 1 2 3 4 5 | <dependency> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-starter-test</artifactId> <scope>test</scope> </dependency> |

-This starter not only includes Spring specific dependencies and dependencies for auto-configuration, but also a set of libraries for testing.
-The aforementioned includes JUnit, Mockito, Hamcrest, AssertJ, JSONassert, and JsonPath.
-They all serve a specific purpose and some can be replaced by each other, which you'll later see.
+This starter includes Spring-specific dependencies and dependencies for auto-configuration and a set of testing libraries.
+This includes JUnit, Mockito, Hamcrest, AssertJ, JSONassert, and JsonPath.

-Nevertheless, this opinionated selection of testing tools is all you need for unit testing.
-For writing integration tests, you might want to include additional dependencies (e.g. WireMock, Testcontainers or Selenium) depending on your application setup.
+Nevertheless, this opinionated selection of testing tools is all we need for unit testing.
+For writing integration tests, we might want to include additional dependencies (e.g., WireMock, Testcontainers, or Selenium) depending on our application setup.

-With Maven you can inspect all transitive dependencies coming with spring-boot-starter-test
+With Maven, we can inspect all transitive dependencies coming with spring-boot-starter-test

 using mvn dependency:tree